anderseknert/rego-test-assertions/README.md

 ## Functions

-Once imported, all functions may now be reference like `assert.<function>`.
+Once imported, all functions may now be referenced like `assert.<function>`.
 Using the assert package prefix avoids having these functions clash with other built-ins and custom functions, and makes it clear in your test code what the purpose of these functions is.
 As an added bonus, you won't need repeated import statements to import each function separetely.